Die Bergamotte - ein aromatisches Wunder

 Various Uses of Bergamot

 The admiration for bergamot is less for its flesh but mainly for its highly aromatic peel, which is processed into a valuable essential oil.
-Like the aromatic olive oil from Italy, known as liquid gold for its exceptional quality and unique taste, the precious bergamot oil is referred to as green gold.
-Beyond the esteemed fruit finds use in the perfume and cosmetics industry.
+Like the aromatic olive oil from Italy, known as "liquid gold" for its exceptional quality and unique taste, the precious bergamot oil is referred to as “green gold.”
+Beyond the esteemed fruit, it finds use in the perfume and cosmetics industry.

 Fragrant!
 Bergamot in Perfume

 The scent of the unique bergamot is hard to describe.
-It possesses a citrussy freshness with a subtle, pleasant floral undertone.
-It enhances many well-known perfumes, desserts and even tea.
+It possesses a citrus freshness with a subtle, pleasant floral undertone.
+It enhances many well-known perfumes, desserts, and even tea.
 The essential oil of bergamot contains over 350 different nuances of aromas, making the oil of the fruit a popular fragrance note.
 It harmonizes excellently in floral perfume scents to which it lends pleasant clarity and zestfulness.
-When combined with deeper, woodier and spicier scents like robust cedarwood or musk, it provides the fragrance with a lively, summery note.
+When combined with deeper, woodier, and spicier scents like robust cedarwood or musk, it provides the fragrance with a lively, summery note.

 A Versatile Component in the Cosmetic Industry